-A stomping tribute to Native American musicians, crammed with concert footage, which celebrates their weighty, yet unheralded contribution to contemporary music from blues to jazz and Hendrix to Metallica.
+A stomping tribute to Native American musicians, crammed with concert footage, which celebrates their weighty yet unheralded contribution to music, from Hendrix to Metallica.

 Winner, World Cinemas Documentary Special Jury Award for Masterful Storytelling – Sundance Film Festival